api3dao/signed-api/packages/api/README.md

 The delay in seconds for the endpoint.
 The endpoint will only serve data that is older than the delay.

-#### `maxBatchSize`

-The maximum number of signed data entries that can be inserted in one batch.
-This is a safety measure to prevent spamming theAPI with large payloads.
-The batch is rejected if it contains more entries than this value.

 #### `cache` _(optional)_

 Configures the cache for the API endpoints.